ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2025

 Harvard University | Massachusetts, United States | Advancing SDG 3, SDG 4 & UNAI 3

-" I'm passionate about increasing accessibility in two key areas: movement and information.
-I believe that an informed mind and a free body are essential to improving healthcare and empowering every individual to pursue their dreams without barriers.
-I envision this to be designing technologies and creative interventions that make movement more inclusive and health information more understandable—especially for historically underrepresented communities.
-As a Millennium Fellow, I'm grateful for this once-in-a-lifetime opportunity to build the skills to sustainably execute social impact initiatives that bridge STEM and the arts alongside my incredible peers on campus and across the global Millennium Fellow network.
-In the spirit of the Fellowship, I also hope to give back to my community and help open this opportunity to others. "
+As a Millennium Fellow, I’m grateful for the opportunity to build the skills to sustainably execute social impact initiatives that bridge STEM and the arts alongside peers on campus and across the global network.
+I also hope to give back to my community and help open this opportunity to others through mentorship and access. "

 Millennium Fellowship Project: On Display Harvard